The Work Study Program

 The best place to look for Federal Work-Study Jobs is on our campus job search online database.

-If you do not have a MYSNU account, go to HireSNUstudents.com and click the to right button labeled " Employment Opportunities".
+Go to HireSNUstudents.com and click the to right button labeled " Employment Opportunities".
 You can also click this link and it will take you there: www.collegecentral.com/snu

 Once there, follow these simple steps: